pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
 The vSphere IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

-For this tutorial I'm using a home built lab made up of three x86 8-core 64GB RAM machines formally used for gaming purposes.
+For this tutorial I'm using a home built lab made up of three x86 8-core 64GB RAM machines formerly used for gaming purposes.
 The EXSI environment is a bare bones VMWare vSphere Essentials 7.0.3 setup.
 I'm also using a two bay Synology NAS for shared storage across the vSphere cluster.
 Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
 All the following instructions are run from a terminal on this RHEL 8 server VM running in my vSphere cluster.

 ## Installation Steps

 ### Installation Pre-reqs:
 For this OCP 4.12 IPI vSphere installation, you need DNS and DHCP available to the cluster.
-My DHCP server is setup to dynmically update the DNS services with hostname and address.
+My DHCP server is set up to dynamically update the DNS services with hostname and address.

-- For the OCP 4.12 IPI you need to define two static IP address.
+- For the OCP 4.12 IPI you need to define two static IP addresses.
 One for the cluster api access api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
 For my lab I use example.com as the domain.

  File Name | Location | Info